javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 # Mixins

 In JavaScript we can only inherit from a single object.
-There can be only one `[[Prototype]]`.
+There can be only one `[[Prototype]]` for an object.
+And a class may extend only one other class.

-But sometimes we need such kind of thing.
-For instance, we have a code that implements events exchange or templating, and we'd like to be able to add these capabilities to any class easily.

-What can help here is *mixins*.
+But sometimes that feels limiting.
+For instance, I have a class `StreetSweeper` and a class `Bycicle`, and want to make a `StreetSweepingBycicle`.

+Or, talking about programming, we have a class `Renderer` that implements templating and a class `EventEmitter` that implements event handling, and want to merge these functionalities together with a class `Page`, to make a page that can use templates and emit events.

+There's a concept that can help here, called "mixins".

-As [defined in Wikipedia](https://en.wikipedia.org/wiki/Mixin), a *mixin* is a class that contains methods for use by other classes without having to be the parent class of those other classes.
+As defined in Wikipedia, a [mixin](https://en.wikipedia.org/wiki/Mixin) is a class that contains methods for use by other classes without having to be the parent class of those other classes.

-In other words, a *mixin* is a class that implements a certain behavior.
-But we do not use it alone, we use it to add the behavior to other classes.
+In other words, a *mixin* provides methods that implement a certain behavior, but we do not use it alone, we use it to add the behavior to other classes.

 ## A mixin example

-The simplest way to make a mixin in JavaScript -- is to make an object with useful methods, that we can just copy into the prototype.
+The simplest way to make a mixin in JavaScript is to make an object with useful methods, so that we can easily merge them into a prototype of any class.

 For instance here the mixin `sayHiMixin` is used to add some "speech" for `User`: